 Think of Dataflows as a map with Dataflow Variables as keys storing their bound values as appropriate map values.
-The semantics of reading a value (e.g. df.x) and binding a value (e.g. df.x = 'value') remain identical to the semantics of plain Dataflow Variables (x.val and x << 'value' respectively).
+The semantics of reading a value (e.g. df.x = value) remain identical to the semantics of plain Dataflow Variables (x.val and x << value' respectively).